 One of the first customers for our idea management platform was Dorset HealthCare University NHS Foundation Trust.
 They specialise in mental health and were looking to drive continuous improvement in patient care via the crowdsourcing of ideas; a pioneering initiative spearheaded by Jodie Brown - now Cardiovascular Disease Prevention Manager at Public Health England, and Crystal Dennis, Innovation Catalyst at Dorset CCG where she drives the Digital Transformation programme across health and social care.

-And we’ve gone on to help other mental health focussed NHS organisation with their innovation programs, including South and West Yorkshire Partnership Foundation Trust where Paula Rylatt, Change and Innovation Partner (and Suicide Prevention Strategy Programme manager at WYH), is leading the program.
+And we’ve gone on to help other mental health focussed NHS organisation with their innovation programs, including South and West Yorkshire Partnership Foundation Trust where Salma Yasmeen Director of Strategy has placed open innovation as a one of the key driver for continuous improvement, with Paula Rylatt, Change and Innovation Partner (and Suicide Prevention Strategy Programme manager at WYH), is leading on the program.

 And alongside this work, we’re always on the lookout to help others outside of the normal (though highly diverse and often exciting) course of business, to try and help innovators reach a broad and diverse audience - often drawing attention to, and raising awareness of the big social issues that face us in the world today.